webpro-nl/knip/README.md

 Filters are meant to be used as command-line flags, rules allow for more fine-grained configuration.

-- Rules are more fine-grained since they also have "warning".
+- Rules are more fine-grained since they also have "warn".
 - Rules could be extended in the future.
 - Filters can be set in configuration and from CLI, rules only in configuration.
 - Filters have two groups (`--dependencies` and `--types`), rules don't have any grouping.